rdeits/DrakeVisualizer.jl/README.md

   julia> DrakeVisualizer.new_window()

-which is just a convenience wrapper around a call to the `drake-visualizer` binary, included in the `director` binaries or source installation.
+which is just a convenience wrapper around a call to the `drake-visualizer` executable, included in the `director` binaries or source installation.

 # Usage: